openstack/upstream-institute-virtual-environment/README.md

         > please make sure that you replace the default user `ubuntu` upon first
         > start before logging in to Freenode channels.

-3. When `stack.sh` finished running, you can open the OpenStack Horizon Dashboard using the **DevStack** bookmark.
+3. When `stack.sh` finished running, you can open your [Horizon Dashboard] using the **DevStack** bookmark.

     * **Login**: `demo`